USGS-R/RSurvey/README.md

 The [R](https://www.r-project.org/) package **RSurvey** is a geographic information system (GIS) graphical user interface (GUI) that provides data viewing, management, and analysis tools.
+This cross-platform application was designed to be simple enough for non-technical users.
+**RSurvey**-generated graphics attempt to meet the exact standards for illustrations in reports of the United States Geological Survey (USGS).

 ## Install